System 7: System 7.5

-System 7.5 was codenamed "Capone", a reference to Al Capone and "Chicago", which was the code name for Microsoft's Windows 95, and was also the name of the default system font used in Mac OS until version 8.
+System 7.5 is codenamed "Capone", a reference to Al Capone and "Chicago", which is the codename for Microsoft's Windows 95 and is also the name of the default system font in Mac OS until version 8.

-System 7.5.1 was primarily a bug fix of 7.5, but also introduced a new "Mac OS" startup screen in preparation for Mac clones.
+System 7.5.1 is primarily a bug fix of 7.5 but also introduced a new "Mac OS" startup screen in preparation for Mac clones.

-System 7.5.2, released only for the first PCI-based Power Macs, was notable for introducing Apple's new networking architecture, Open Transport.
+System 7.5.2, released only for the first PCI-based Power Macs, introduced Apple's new networking architecture, Open Transport.

-System 7.5.3, a major bug-fix update that also included Open Transport for other PowerPC-based machines as well as some 68k-based machines.
-7.5.3 also made several improvements to the 68k emulator, and added translucent dragging support to the Drag Manager.
-It also included the first version of Control Strip to be compatible with all Macs.
-This was also the first version of Mac OS to support SMP (9500/MP).
+System 7.5.3 is a major bug-fix update that also included Open Transport for other PowerPC-based machines and some 68k-based machines.
+7.5.3 improved the 68k emulator, and added translucent dragging to the Drag Manager.
+It included the first version of Control Strip to be compatible with all Macs.
+This was the first version of Mac OS to support SMP (9500/MP).